apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 Results are also available from the console output for each of the nodes.

 Most statistics files come from the probes of the platform and some of them use weighted moving averages.
 These are good for long running applications.
 For the benchmarks we also show instant rates, which are available in `injection-rate.csv` and `simplePE1.csv` files.

+You may also check that all events have been processed:

+* each injector reports how many events it sent on which stream
+* each node reports the total number of events received
+* you should get `total injected from all injectors = total received in all nodes` (minus events sent through internal streams in the app, if that applies)

 ## Notes